Target: Terror: Development

 Target: Terror was the first arcade game developed by Raw Thrills.
 Designed by Eugene Jarvis, the game was inspired by the paranoia in the United States after the September 11 attacks.
 Raw Thrills felt that such an "outrageous", controversial premise would give them publicity.
 However, they avoided using ethnic stereotypes.

 The game's characters were animated with motion capture; Raw Thrills thought it looked more realistic than 3D models.
 A nonviolent "paintball" option was included for family audiences.
 The final level, in which the player must stop a hijacked Boeing 747 from crashing into the White House, was inspired by United Airlines Flight 93 and the speculation over its intended target.
 According to Jarvis, the scene caused Walmart stores to ban Target: Terror from their arcades.
 If the player successfully completes the mission the president thanks the player for their actions, but is then kidnapped by terrorists, which is followed by a to be continued screen, however a sequel was never made.

-Target: Terror was unveiled at the January 2004 Amusement Trades Exhibition International show in London, along with Raw Thrills' racing game The Fast and the Furious and ICE/Play Mechanix's comic book-based shooting game Johnny Nero Action Hero.
+Target: Terror was unveiled at the January 2004 Amusement Trades Exhibition International show in London, along with other Raw Thrills game The Fast and the Furious.

 The game was published in Japan by Taito.